Walter Gericke

-Walter Gericke (23 December 1907 – 19 October 1991) was a German paratroop officer in the Luftwaffe of Nazi Germany during World War II and a general in the Bundeswehr of West Germany.
+Walter Gericke (23 December 1907 – 19 October 1991) was a German officer in the Luftwaffe of Nazi Germany during World War II and a general in the Bundeswehr of West Germany.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.

 Gericke took part in the Battle of the Netherlands and the Battle of Crete as a Fallschirmjäger battalion commander.
-He later commanded the Fallschirjäger-Regiment 11 (part of the 4.
+He later commanded the Fallschirmjäger-Regiment 11 (part of the 4.
 Fallschirmjäger-Division) and fought in the Battle of Anzio.

 Gericke joined the newly formed Bundeswehr after the rearmament of West Germany and as a Generalmajor led the 1.
 Luftlande-Division from 1962 to 1965.

 In 1974, Gericke supported the establishment of a war cemetery in Maleme which is the final resting place for 4,465 German soldiers who lost their lives on the island of Crete during World War II.